system76/docs/_articles/tensorman.md

 ---

-# Using TensorMan
+# Using Tensorman

-<u>TensorMan<u> is a new tool for managing TensorFlow toolchains that is available for Pop!_OS 19.10 at launch and will arrive in Pop!_OS 18.04 LTS in time.
+<u>Tensorman<u> is a new tool for managing TensorFlow toolchains in Pop!_OS 19.10 coming soon to Pop!_OS 18.04 LTS.

-# Updating and installing Containers
+# Updating and installing containers

-The following commands can be used for installing either the latest version of a Container or a certain version:
+The following commands can be used for installing either the latest version of a container or a certain version:

 ```
 tensorman pull latest
 tensorman pull 1.14.0
 ```

-# Running commands in Containers
+# Running commands in containers

-The `run` command will allow to execute a command from within the Container like below:
+Commands are executed within the container using the `run` command.

 ```
 # Default container version with Bash prompt